RockSolt/bulma-phlex/README.md

 The [Tabs](https://bulma.io/documentation/components/tabs/) component provides a way to toggle between different content sections using tabbed navigation, with support for icons and active state management.

+Behavior of the tabs can be driven by the data attributes, which are assigned by the object passed in as the `data_attributes_builder`.
+By default, this will use the `StimulusDataAttributes` class with the controller name `bulma--tabs`.
+The controller is not provided by this library, but you can create your own Stimulus controller to handle the tab switching logic.
+Here is [an implementation of a Stimulus controller for Bulma tabs](https://github.com/RockSolt/bulma-rails-helpers/blob/main/app/javascript/controllers/bulma/tabs_controller.js).

 ```ruby
 render Components::Bulma::Tabs.new(tabs_class: "is-boxed", contents_class: "ml-4") do |tabs|
   tabs.tab(id: "profile", title: "Profile", active: true) do